Tacticular Cancer: We'll have your balls

 Even though it was a defeat, I'm happy with my performance.
 The game ended when I had a clear foothold towards the objective.
 Soviet defense was getting weaker, with some units either dead or broken.
 Could've captured the church within next 10 minutes or so.

 I think that sending recon teams to sieze the objective was a fucking bad idea, since engineers would have done it much better.
 I feel that flamethrowers could turn the tide of the battle if they managed to get in range.
-Looking at the map again, I wonder if charging head on into the enemy trenches wouldn't have been the best tactic in this scenario :rolleyes:
+Looking at the map again, I wonder if charging head on into the enemy trenches wouldn't have been the best tactic in this scenario :roll:

 Will post more if there's any interest in this kind of LP.